-The best source for rooms to rent is undoubtedly Craigslist.
+The best source for rooms to rent when moving to Vancouver is undoubtedly Craigslist.
 I tried other websites, but both times I found my room here.
 It is an arduous task though looking through every ad and finding ones that are legitimate and right for you.

 A good thing about Vancouver rentals is that about 95% of listings include bills in the rent.
 This cuts the cost, as does living outside the city centre.
 Vancouver (and Burnaby, where I live) have many great neighbourhoods and areas that are easily accessible to downtown.